edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 - [See here for custom section on the configuration.toml file](https://github.com/edgexfoundry/device-mqtt-go/blob/v2.0.0/cmd/res/configuration.toml#L86-L108)
 - [See here for loading, validating and watching the configuration](https://github.com/edgexfoundry/device-mqtt-go/blob/v2.0.0/internal/driver/driver.go#L54-L69)

-## Custom Device Service Metrics
+## Device Service Metrics

 !!! edgey "EdgeX 2.3"
-    Custom Device Service Metrics are new in EdgeX 2.3, but currently only for the **Go SDK**
+    Device Service Metrics are new in EdgeX 2.3, but currently only for the **Go SDK**

-The Custom Device Service Metrics capability allows for custom device services to define, collect and report their own custom service metrics.
+The Device Service Metrics capability allows for device service developers to define, collect and report their own service metrics beyond the common service metrics supplied by the Device SDK.
+Currently the Device SDK does not implement any of the planned common service metrics.
+When it does a link to that documentation will be added here.

- The following are the steps to collect and report custom service metrics:
+ The following are the steps to collect and report service metrics:

 1. Determine the metric type that needs to be collected
     - `counter` - Track the integer count of something